epictitus/crunch-fitness/cr-db/README.md

 HTTP streams without going through the mongo server nor using a mongo client driver.

+**Issues**

-**Issues**: I perhaps mistakenly took this statement in the test comments at face value:
+I perhaps mistakenly took this statement in the test comments at face value:

     # you _should_ be able to save S-O-10k if you convert booleans to boolean and use integers for categories.